Rushville Consolidated High School

 Rushville Consolidated High School, also known as "RCHS", is a high school in Rushville, Indiana, United States.

-Drug testing
+History

-In 1998, the United States Court of Appeals for the Seventh Circuit supported a school policy that required students in all extracurricular activities to participate in random drug tests.
-These activities include sports teams, dances, academic teams, clubs, and any other school supported activities.
-That was the first time a federal appeals court upheld such a policy for students other than athletes.
-The ruling was challenged by the ACLU, but the United States Supreme Court refused to hear the appeal.
+The school was formerly Rushville High School with the first graduating class in 1871.

 Athletics

 The school mascot is the lion, and the school colors are black and red.
 The men's athletic teams are referred to as Lions, and the women's teams are referred to as Lady Lions.